Japan's state-backed funds take risks, but what are the rewards?

 Possible risks to Japanese taxpayers were on full display last year when Elpida Memory Inc, a maker of DRAM chips, failed only three years after it was saved with a 30 billion yen investment from the DBJ and 110 billion yen in loans from DBJ and other banks.

-Yukio Noguchi, honorary professor at Hitotsubashi University, who specialises in Japan's economy and finance, said it was not clear what purpose multiple state funds served besides creating jobs for retiring officials.
+Yukio Noguchi, honorary professor at Hitotsubashi University, who specializes in Japan's economy and finance, said it was not clear what purpose multiple state funds served besides creating jobs for retiring officials.